laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 obtained from processes that are not entirely deterministic between platforms.
 See {{Section 3.2.2 of -det}} for more details.
-{{Section 4.2.2 of -cbor}} presents a number of choices, which need to be made to obtain a Common CBOR Deterministic Encoding Profile.
+{{Section 4.2.2 of -cbor}} presents a number of choices, which need to be made to obtain a Common CBOR Deterministic Encoding Profile (CDE).
-Specifically (in the order of the bullet list at the end of {{Section 4.2.2 of -cbor}}):
+Specifically, CDE specifies (in the order of the bullet list at the end of {{Section 4.2.2 of -cbor}}):

 {: group="1"}